Savoie

 Why are there two Savoies?

-The division into two departments, Savoie and Haute-Savoie, stems from the history of the Duchy of Savoie when it was annexed to France in 1860.
+The division into two departments, Savoie and Haute-Savoie, The division of Savoie into two distinct regions was created by the history of the Duchy of Savoy when it was annexed to France in 1860.
 This separation has been preserved for both administrative and historical reasons, allowing each entity to maintain a degree of autonomy.

 Is Savoie in the Alps?